Ujstor/k8s-infra/README.md

 # k8s infrastructure & configuration as code

-## Deploying an Affordable Kubernetes Cluster on Hetzner Cloud

-This guide will walk you through the deployment of an affordable Kubernetes cluster on Hetzner Cloud using the [kube-hetzner/terraform-hcloud-kube-hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) repository.
-This project aims to create a highly optimized, auto-upgradable, HA (Highly Available), and cost-effective Kubernetes cluster on Hetzner Cloud.
+Deploy Kubernetes cluster on Hetzner Cloud using the [kube-hetzner/terraform-hcloud-kube-hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) repository.
+This project aims to create a highly optimized, auto-upgradable, highly available and cost-effective Kubernetes cluster on Hetzner Cloud.

 ## Prerequisites